 How CultureMonkey can be a part of the bigger picture?

 To help HR leaders improve their employee experience, CultureMonkey was born.
-Our aim is to help you listen to your teams and act on employee feedback through automated employee lifecycle surveys.
+Our aim is to help you listen to your teams and act on employee anonymous feedback through automated employee lifecycle surveys.

 Our survey mechanism helps you collect feedback in real-time and provides you with automated analytics to draft action steps.
 We have built one of the most impactful and result-oriented employee engagement platforms to help organizations achieve success by putting their people first.